 Technology saw some major breakthroughs and advancements in 2012 and in the first quarter of 2013.
-With mobile devices, like smart phones and tablets, becoming more affordable, they’ve became the primary gateways for users to consume business data.
+With mobile devices, like smartphones and tablets, becoming more affordable, they’ve become the primary gateways for users to consume business data.
 The year 2013, will see a mobile device more than just as a communication device.
-In fact, most of the top tech trends will revolve around mobile phone as a medium.
+In fact, most of the top tech trends will revolve around mobile phones as a medium.

 Here are some top tech trends in 2013, everyone will be talking about.